MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 <!--Description-->
 The company name that is displayed to the users.
 CompanyName is required for both EnableCustomizedToasts and EnableInAppCustomization.
 If you disable or don't configure this setting, or don't have EnableCustomizedToasts or EnableInAppCustomization enabled, then devices won't display the contact options.

-Value type is string.
-Supported operations are Add, Get, Replace and Delete.
+- Supported value type is string.
+- Supported operations are Add, Get, Replace and Delete.

 <!--/Description-->
 <!--ADMXMapped-->

 ADMX Info:
 -   GP Friendly name: *Specify contact company name*
 -   GP name: *EnterpriseCustomization_CompanyName*